danielsauter/rapid-android-development/chapter-7-peer-to-peer-networking-using-bluetooth-and-wi-fi-direct.md

 #####Figure 7.1 - Bluetooth survey app.
 ######The illustration shows the Bluetooth server running on one device (left) and a client running on the other (right).
 The server determines which question is displayed on the client screens by pressing the arrow pointing to the right (next question) and left (previous question).

 Both server and client receive real-time feedback on how the question was answered.
 There are many examples of survey and polling applications that are available online.
 They typically use proprietary online databases or a dedicated hardware infrastructure.
-Virtually no app exists using peer-to-peer connectivity on mobile devices&—let’s change that.
+Virtually no app exists using peer-to-peer connectivity on mobile devices—let’s change that.
 Let’s go ahead and write a survey app using some of the code we’ve already created for the remote cursor app in <!--ref linkend="sec.p2p.bluetooth-->.

 For this survey app, we’ll work with four tabs for this sketch: the main tab, which we’ll name `BluetoothSurvey`, the `EnableBluetooth` tab, which is identical to the tab with the same name <!--ref linkend="code.p2p.enable.bluetooth-->, a `Question` tab for a custom Processing class we’ll write to take care of our Q & A, and a slightly modified version of the `UI` tab, which we developed <!--ref linkend="code.p2p.bluetooth.ui-->.